palomnyk/BioLockJ/mkdocs/user-guide/docs/Configuration.md

 ```
 This is is generally used for modules that are used more than once in the same pipeline.
 Given this alias, the folder for this module will be called `01_Pear` instead of `01_PearMergeReads`, and any general properties directed to this module would use the prefix `Pear` instead of `PearMergedReads`.
 An alias must start with a capital letter, and cannot duplicate a name/alias of any other module in the same pipeline.

-Some pipeline properties (usually those used by pipeline utilities) can be directed to a specific module.
-For example, `script.numThreads` is a general property that specifies that number of threads alloted to each script launched by any module; and `PearMergeReads.numThreads` overrides that property ONLY for the PearMergeReads module.

 ## Summary of Properties

 Properties are defined as name-value pairs.
 List-values are comma separated.
 Leading and trailing whitespace is removed so "propName=x,y" is equivalent to "propName = x, y".

+Some pipeline properties (usually those used by pipeline utilities) can be directed to a specific module.
+For example, `script.numThreads` is a general property that specifies that number of threads alloted to each script launched by any module; and `PearMergeReads.numThreads` overrides that property ONLY for the PearMergeReads module.

+`pipeline.defaultProps` is a handled before any other property.
+It is used to link another properties file.
+The properties from that file are added to the MASTER set.
+The defaultProps property is not included in the MASTER properties set.

+`exe.` properties are used to specify the path to common executables.
+Modules are sometimes written to use a common tool, such as `Rscript` or `bowtie`.
+These modules will write scripts with the assumption that this command is on the `$PATH` when the script is executed UNLESS `exe.Rscript` is given specifying a path to use.
+The `exe.` properties are often specified in a defaultProps file for a given environment rather than in individual project properties files.

+If you are running a pipeline using docker, it is assumed that all file paths in your config file are written in terms of your host machine.
+The _EXCEPTION_ to this is the `exe.` file paths.
+Most often, docker containers are used because of the executables baked into them.
+In the rare case where you want to use an executable from your local machine, while running a pipeline in docker, you can specify this by using the prefix `hostExe.` in place of `exe.`.

 #### aws
 | Property| Description |